Error mitigation, optimization, and extrapolation on a trapped ion testbed: Introduction

 \subsection{Device Details}

-This set of experiments was performed on QSCOUT's room temperature system, a trapped ion quantum computer that exploits the hyperfine `clock' states of \Yb\ ions (\state{2}{S}{1/2}~$|$F=0, $m_F =0\rangle$ ($\ket{0}$) and $|$F=1, $m_F=0\rangle$ ($\ket{1}$)).
+The experiments reported here were performed on QSCOUT's room temperature system, a trapped ion quantum computer that exploits the hyperfine `clock' states of \Yb\ ions (\state{2}{S}{1/2}~$|$F=0, $m_F =0\rangle$ ($\ket{0}$) and $|$F=1, $m_F=0\rangle$ ($\ket{1}$)).
 The ions are arranged in a linear chain and have all-to-all connectivity through their vibrational modes.
+Further details of our device can be found in \cite{clark2021engineering}.

 Parameterized single and two-qubit gates on this system are generated via Raman transitions using a pulsed 355 nm laser.
 The pulsed laser is split and delivered to the ions in a counter-propagating configuration, where on one of the arms, a single-channel acousto-optic modulator (AOM) is used to generate a global beam that covers all the ions, and a multichannel L3Harris AOM on another arm is used to generate a set of individual addressing beams that are each focused on individual ions.
-Using the experiment hardware `Octet', two frequency tones can be applied to each channel of the AOMs.
-For these experiments, we only require a simple, limited gate set (FIG.~\ref{fig:ansatz_circuit}).
+Using the experiment hardware `Octet' \cite{clark2021engineering}, two frequency tones can be applied to each channel of the AOMs.

+For these experiments, we use a native gate set comprised of a single qubit $X$, single qubit $R_{Z}$ rotation, and two-qubit entangling \MS\ gates, as well as the rotation gate $\sqrt{Y}$ for changing measurement basis (FIG.~\ref{fig:ansatz_circuit}).
 To perform the single-qubit $X$ gate, two Raman tones are applied to single individual addressing beams.
-The $R_z(\theta)$ gate is virtual and acts as a phase shift on all subsequent waveforms for that particular qubit.
+The $R_Z(\theta)$ gate is virtual and acts as a phase shift on all subsequent waveforms for that particular qubit.
 To perform the two-qubit \MS\ ($MS$) gate, two tones are applied to the individual addressing beams targeting the ions in the gate while another tone is applied to the global beam, thereby generating Raman transitions that have been symmetrically detuned from red and blue sidebands.
 In our system, this is equivalent to an `$XX$' interaction.
-The inverse gate ($MS^{\dagger}$) is performed by shifting the phase of the waveforms applied to the second ion in the gate by $\pi$ radians, converting the gate to an `$-XX$' interaction.
+The inverse gate (MS\textsuperscript{\textdagger}) is performed by shifting the phase of the waveforms applied to the second ion in the gate by $\pi$ radians, converting the gate to an `$-XX$' interaction.

+In Table \ref{tab:device specifications} we list more detailed device specifications for each of the experimental datasets discussed in this work.
+The fidelity is estimated as an upper bound by performing two $MS(\theta = \frac{\pi}{2}$) gates and measuring the resulting probability of the $\ket{11}$ state.
+This population is then fit to a Gaussian, and the fidelity is obtained by taking the square root of the peak population.